What’s involved in a workplace assessment?

 We can carry out the workplace assessment within 10 working days of your initial contact.

 The type of equipment we recommend depends on each person’s needs and therefore varies from assessment to assessment.
-Products that we commonly suggest are conversation listeners, phone amplifiers and telephone headsets.
+Products that we commonly suggest are conversation listeners, phone amplifiers and telephone headsets available from a selection different suppliers.

 We’re the UK’s largest charity helping people with deafness, tinnitus and hearing.
 All of our assessors are trained and experienced in working with people who are deaf.
 Many are either deaf, or have tinnitus or hearing loss themselves which gives them a unique understanding of the issues your staff are facing.